 Professional Certificate Program in Cultural Heritage Tourism

 In partnership with the George Washington University

-Designed to be flexible and meet the needs of busy individuals interested in professional development and career advancement, the Professional Certificate in Cultural Heritage Tourism program is comprised of six courses.
-One course is scheduled per week during two three-week blocks with a one week break between the two blocks.
+Designed to be flexible and meet the needs of busy individuals interested in professional development and career advancement, the Professional Certificate in Cultural Heritage Tourism program is comprised of six online modules.
+One module is scheduled per week during two three-week blocks with a one week break between the two blocks.

 Intro to Cultural Heritage Tourism

 This course begins with a tourism industry overview before examining how cultural heritage tourism can help to attract and engage visitors and drive economic development.
 The curriculum covers important considerations to help determine whether cultural heritage tourism is the ‘right fit’ for your community and includes case studies illuminating successes and challenges.

 Sustainable Tourism Planning and Management